 Settling in a new puppy

 Bringing home a new puppy is an exciting thing for you but may be very overwhelming for your pup!
 This could be the first time they have been separated from their family and they will be understandably quite nervous.
-For this reason, you should keep your puppy on the same diet it has been on previously.
+This puppy food guide will help provide the basic information for you to settle them in.
+For a start, you should always try to keep your puppy on the same diet it has been on previously.
 Most breeders will give you some puppy food to take home with you, or remember to ask what they’ve been fed.

 Initially your new pup may not show a strong interest in food.
 As well as a lack of appetite, they may experience loose stools while they adjust to their new surroundings.
 This is quite normal when first rehoming a puppy though please speak to your vet if you have any concerns.